-The gross margin was 36.0% of sales in the first quarter of Fiscal 2016, compared to 35.4% of sales in the first quarter of Fiscal 2015.
-This increase is mainly attributable to slightly higher product margins, the positive scaling impact of strong comparable store sales as well as lower logistics costs as a percentage of sales as a result of operational improvements.
+The gross margin was 37.3% of sales in the first six months of Fiscal 2016, compared to 35.8% of sales in the first six months of Fiscal 2015.
+This increase is mainly attributable to slightly higher product margins, the positive scaling impact of strong comparable store sales as well as lower logistics and transportation costs as a percentage of sales.

 Overall, gross margin remains in line with management's expectations as the Corporation continues to strive to maintain a compelling product offering for its customers.
-We continually reinvest in the value proposition offered to our customers and we are targeting a margin in the range of 36% to 37% for Fiscal 2016 in order to stimulate continued sales growth.
+However, due to the positive scaling impact of same store sales stronger than anticipated for the first six months of Fiscal 2016 as well as slightly higher product margins in anticipation of an increase in our average foreign exchange forward contract rate, the Corporation now anticipates a gross margin for Fiscal 2016 in the range of 37% to 38%.
+We continually reinvest in the value proposition offered to our customers and we intend to continue to target a margin in the range of 36% to 37% beyond Fiscal 2016 in order to stimulate continued sales growth.